askmish/sawtooth-simplewallet/README.md

 # Components
 The application is built in two parts:
-1. The client application written in python, written in two parts: _client.py file representing the backend stuff and the _cli.py representing the frontend stuff.
+1. The client application written in Python, written in two parts: _client.py file representing the backend stuff and the _cli.py representing the frontend stuff.
 The example is built by using the setup.py file located in one directory level up.

 2. The Transaction Processor is written in C++11 using c++-sawtooth-sdk.
 It comes with its CMake files for build.
+The Transaction Processor is also available in Java and Python.

 # Usage

-This example uses docker-compose and docker containers.
+This example uses docker-compose and Docker containers.
 If you do not have these installed please follow the instructions here: https://docs.docker.com/install/

 NOTE
 The preferred OS environment is Ubuntu 16.04.3 LTS x64.
-If you have windows please install [Docker Toolbox for Windows](https://docs.docker.com/toolbox/toolbox_install_windows/) or [Docker for windows](https://docs.docker.com/docker-for-windows/), based on your OS version.
+If you have Windows please install [Docker Toolbox for Windows](https://docs.docker.com/toolbox/toolbox_install_windows/) or [Docker for Windows](https://docs.docker.com/docker-for-windows/), based on your OS version.

-Start the pre-built docker containers in docker-compose.yaml file, located in sawtooth-simplewallet directory:
+Start the pre-built Docker containers in docker-compose.yaml file, located in sawtooth-simplewallet directory:
 ```bash
 cd sawtooth-simplewallet
 docker-compose up